Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 Grocery & Errands

 Yes — multiple grocery stores, gas stations, pharmacies.
-Everything a real town needs.
+Everything a small town needs.

 Restaurants & Dining